-For Objective 4, to examine the health of the pollinator species, adult and immature bees plus cells with pests will be collected from trap nests from all sites where they are collected in 2017 and 2018 to evaluate pest and pathogen levels.
-In the nest cells, parasites (cleptoparasitic bees and pollen mites) and parasitoids will be removed, preserved in ethanol, counted, and identified (using DNA barcoding if necessary).
-The adult bees and developing bees will be frozen immediately in liquid nitrogen.
+For Objective 4, to examine the health of the pollinator species, adult and immature bees plus cells with pests were collected from trap nests from all sites where they were collected in 2017 and 2018 to evaluate pest and pathogen levels.
+In the nest cells, parasites (cleptoparasitic bees and pollen mites) and parasitoids were removed, preserved in ethanol, counted, and identified (using DNA barcoding if necessary).
+The adult bees and developing bees were frozen immediately in liquid nitrogen.
 While frozen, adults will be identified and photographed using high resolution Z-stacks, and then they will be bisected.
 One half were homogenized in TRIzol® reagent (Invitrogen) for analysis as individual bees, and the other half used for analysis of spores of the protozoan parasites and Nosema.
 Both sets of samples will be kept at -80°C until full analysis.
 In 2018, O. lignaria (BOBs) and other Osmia species were trap-nested from areas in CA and UT and sampled from the CA mating cage experiment (Objective 2).
-Significant numbers from the stock for the cage experiment died in the pre-adult stage and, thus, were collected and later frozen them at -80°C; they are awaiting analysis.
+Many bees from the stock for the cage experiment died in the pre-adult stage and, thus, were collected and later frozen them at -80°C; they are awaiting analysis.
 A limited number of bee samples have been extracted with TRIzol® reagent (Invitrogen) for molecular analyses, and the DNA and RNA have been isolated.
 Because the PCR work resulted in the detection of chalkbrood (Ascosphaera torchioi) in several of the collected BOBs, samples of the fungus were sent for DNA sequencing to gain additional genetic sequences for the pathogen and to allow for comparison of samples from the different regions.
 Sequences have been received and are being analyzed.
 PCR probes for the protozoan diseases are continuing to be tested and resolved for specificity.
 In addition, in a separate set of samples of O. lignaria and O. ribifloris, the microbiome was sequenced and characterized from pollen provisions.
-Further data will be collected in the months to come, to characterize the pathogens, parasites, and parasitoids.
+Further data will be collected in the future, to characterize the pathogens, parasites, and parasitoids.